tinyeeliu/mcp-servers/DEBUG.md

 I am suspecting that GraalVM compile striped out something.
 Maybe related to json transformation.
 However, stdio transport uses official SDK.
 I am not sure we do any custom transformation.

+## ACTION

+Think about what can cause native build to not work.
+Can add more debugging log with Utility.debug.